apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Security.md

 ## Standalone

-If you are running CAS in standalone mode without the presence of the configuration server, you can take advantage of built-it [Jasypt](http://www.jasypt.org/) functionality to decrypt sensitive CAS settings.
+If you are running CAS in standalone mode without the presence of the configuration server, you can take advantage of built-in [Jasypt](http://www.jasypt.org/) functionality to decrypt sensitive CAS settings.

 Jasypt supplies command-line tools useful for performing encryption, decryption, etc. In order to use the tools, you should download the Jasypt distribution.
 Once unzipped, you will find a `jasypt-$VERSION/bin` directory a number of `bat|sh` scripts that you can use for encryption/decryption operations `(encrypt|decrypt).(bat|sh)`.